 The beginning of this major American insurer was marked by the American Family Life Insurance Company of Columbus, as named by its founders.
 In 1964, the company was renamed the American Family Life Assurance Company of Columbus.
 The overly long name led to its abbreviation as Aflac, which was officially approved only in 1990.
 The emblem uses the shortened version.

-The visual identity of the insurance company reflects only its primary line of business, as the graphic symbol is unable to cover all directions.
+The insurance company’s visual identity reflects only its primary line of business, as the graphic symbol cannot cover all directions.
 Therefore, at various times, designers proposed different logo versions, aligning them with the principles of simplicity, clarity, and good visibility.
 They changed at key stages of the insurer’s development to fully demonstrate to clients reliability and a commitment to progress in protecting the population.

 What is Aflac?